kuldeep-cs19/C-Fundamentals/README.md

 # C-Fundamentals

-This repository have progrmas on C++ and OOPS Concepts
+This repository have programs on C++ and OOPS Concepts